Italian police find huge stash of weapons during far-right investigation | DW | 15.07.2019

 An investigation into far-right extremist groups in Italy led to the police finding an air-to-air missile, machine guns and rocket launchers.
 The huge weapons haul was almost without precedent, authorities said.

 Among those arrested on Monday was a former candidate for the neo-fascist Forza Nuova party.
 His home was found to have the missile and weapons including a Scorpion machine gun, 306 firearm parts, 20 bayonets and more than 800 bullets of various calibers.
 The arms were primarily from Austria, Germany and the United States.
-Neo-Nazi propaganda was also found at the house.
+Neo-Nazi propaganda was also found at the house, police said.

 A 42-year-old Swiss national and a 51-year-old Italian were also arrested as part of a police probe into Italian extremists known to have joined pro-Russian rebels fighting in Ukraine.